 Over spraying can lead to soil being devoid of earthworms and microbes that are good for growing foods.
 Luckily there are a lot of great options for getting things back into shape in little time.
 Organic fertilizers with beneficial microbes in it can be cultivated into beds.
 Composted manure from your livestock is another way to get this effect.

 Garden Tone is an excellent way to inoculate dead soil with beneficial microbes and get your soil in healthy shape.
 Even if you are not dealing with a heavily sprayed soil type, giving your garden plants a boost can help get them off to a better start.
 Garden Tone is not the cheapest but you also don’t have to just use it.
 You can mix Garden Tone in with other soil amendments and it will still be a big help.
 Some of the times I have used it I have just thrown a handful or a little sprinkle in the area that I am planting.
-Amazon has a good price on this product at the moment.

 Good Sources For Edible Landscaping Seeds, Trees, and Plants